 - Double check that the pressure has released before opening the lid.
 You’ll notice that the congee is watery, and that’s okay.
 Give everything a stir and hit “CANCEL” to turn off the Instant Pot.
 Loosely cover the Instant Pot with the lid, leaving it slightly ajar.
 Let the porridge cool for 15 to 20 minutes so that the rice can absorb more liquid and the congee can thicken.

-- Serve the congee in bowls and add your favorite toppings.
+- Remove the mushrooms, lemongrass, ginger, and garlic from the pot, if you like.
+Serve the congee in bowls and add your favorite toppings.

 - I typically use Better Than Bouillon to make stock.
 First, I boil 5 cups of water in my electric kettle.
 Then, I pour it into a bowl and mix it with 4 to 5 teaspoons of the Better Than Bouillon paste.
 It’s okay if the paste doesn’t dissolve completely because it will do so as the congee cooks.